 Trying to find the balance in function and aesthetic is a constant struggle for me.
 Add kids and their “stuff” into that and it feels like a loosing battle.
 I try to encourage my kids creativity, allowing an art table to be there for them when inspiration strikes.

 I purchased a long 4×4 wood.
 It is a great and bulky square, perfect for little crayons to fit in.
 If you are wanting to put pens or other larger items, getting a 6×6 would be more visually appealing.
-With my kids and their little supplies and hands a 4×4 size was perfect.
+With my kids and their little supplies and hands, a 4×4 size was perfect.
 I cut it down slightly, to be about 2 feet long.
-This allow for it to be almost the whole length of my kids art table.
+This allows for it to be almost the whole length of my kids art table.
 Allowing any of the crew to reach for crayons.

 I planned to drill the holes into the wood by using a standard hand drill with a wood bore on the end of it.
 So taking the largest wood bore and measuring and marking where the holes would go.
 Making sure they were centered and evenly distributed on the wood.
 I ended up measuring out 9 holes.
-More then enough.
+More than enough.

 Taking the standard drill and setting it in the center of my marks, I push down with the end of the wood bore.
 This turns slowly and drills into the wood.
 It is a simple enough task, just slow going.
 Drilling in the 9 holes took about 2 hours.
 With breaks for my achy arms.
 You have to put a fair amount of muscle into the drill to make sure it is pushing through the wood.

 Like I said, really simple.
-Just time consuming.
+Just time-consuming.

 Once I had all 9 holes in.
 They go almost to the bottom of the wood, so probably about 3.5 inches deep.
 I had intended on staining this dark, I love a dark stain.
 But the wood grain of this was gorgeous.
 So instead I spread a lacquer on to make the wood and the small details shine.

 Applying lacquer is similar to a standard wood stain.
-Instead of using gloves and a cloth, I used a paint brush.
+Instead of using gloves and a cloth, I used a paintbrush.
 Be sure to use one you will be ok with throwing out.
 The lacquer will not come off of the brush so it is done with.
-Set the piece you are working with on something other then paper.
+Set the piece you are working with on something other than paper.
 The lacquer is sticky and will have the paper stick to the piece.
 I used a metal sheet I had in my garage, no sticking.